abakim/Application-of-the-Q-Learning-reinforced-learning-algorithm-to-the-Black-Jack-game/README.md

+# Q-Learning reinforced learning algorithm with Black-Jack game
-# Application of the Q-Learning reinforced learning algorithm to the Black-Jack game
+Application of the Q-Learning reinforced learning algorithm to the Black-Jack game developed in Matlab, obtaining the double of money than an azar person.

 ## Q-Learning Algorithm
 <img alt="Licencia Creative Commons" style="border-width:0" src="https://i.ibb.co/3yk10Ht/image.png" />